Ceremonies of ancient Greece

-Ceremonies of Ancient Greece encompasses those practices of a formal religious nature celebrating particular moments in the life of the community or individual in Greece from the period of the Greek dark ages (c.
+Ceremonies of ancient Greece encompassed practices of a formal religious nature celebrating particular moments in the life of the community or individual in Greece from the period of the Greek Dark Ages (c.
 1000 B.C) to the middle ages (c.
 500 A.D).
 Ancient Greek religion was not standardised and had no formalised canon of religious texts, nor single priestly hierarchy, and practices varied greatly.
 However, ceremonial life in pre-Christian Greece generally involved offerings of a variety of forms towards gods and heroes, as well as a plethora of public celebrations such as weddings, burial rites, and festivals.

 Offerings

 Libation

 A libation is an offering involving the ritual pouring out of a liquid.
 In ancient Greece, such libations most commonly consisted of watered down wine, but also sometimes of pure wine, honey, olive oil, water or milk.
 It was a basic aspect of religion in ancient Greece, and possibly the most common religious practice.
 It was common to perform libations at the beginning and end of every day, and also at the beginning of meals, and was customarily paired with prayer to the gods, which was performed while standing upright and sometimes with their arms raised up.

 Libation commonly involved the pouring of wine from a handheld vessel.
 It was common to pour the substance from a wine jug into a bowl known as a phiale.
 Then, a part of the substance was poured from the phiale as an offering and the remainder is consumed.
 This ritual was repeated whenever wine was served.
 It was typical for libations from each bowl to be dedicated for a specific purpose.
 During a symposium, it was customary to serve three successive bowls of wine, where libations from the first bowl were usually dedicated either to the Olympians or to Agathos Daimon, libations from the second were usually dedicated to the heroes of Greek myth and libations from the third bowl were dedicated either to Zeus Teleios or to Hermes.
 Individuals could also make additional dedications to gods of their own choosing.

-It was common to also to perform libation as a part of animal sacrifices, where wine was poured onto the animal during the leadup to its sacrifice.
+It was also common to perform libation as a part of animal sacrifices, where wine was poured onto the animal during the leadup to its sacrifice.
 Also, once the animal had been killed and burned, wine was poured onto the fire.

 Libations were also poured into the dirt, as a ritual to honour both the humans and gods who reside in the underworld.
 The Odyssey explains one such offering, where a hole is dug by Odysseus in the earth, and water, honey and wine are spilled around it.
 Such libations could also be performed by tipping over a large vessel containing the substance to be offered.
 Libations would include blood in order to honour heroes who participated in war, while offerings at tombs would more commonly have involved milk or honey.